 Open to all Libraries and Information Services in Australia, the biennial VALA Award recognizes outstanding and innovative use of ICT to improve service to customers.

-The VALA Committee will make an award to the library or information service which has, in the opinion of the judging panel, made the most innovative use of information and/or communication technologies to improve service to customers.
+The VALA Committee presents the VALA Award to the library or information service which has, in the opinion of the judging panel, made the most innovative use of information and/or communication technologies to improve service to customers.
 This could be either through the provision of new or upgraded services or facilities, or through improvements to operational systems.

 - 2016 – National Library of Australia – edeposit service and University of Melbourne – data forensics lab